liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

 So now we've seen our two very different patterns.
 The first was the selector pattern, which values access to all application state at any time in the lifecycle of the application.
 The second was the Option types pattern, which encourages using application knowledge to only ask for information when it makes sense, for example only asking for the session's username if we have a session.

 Although these two patterns nicely solve design problems, we can see that sometimes the way they interact with each other can cause trouble.
-For example with the selector pattern we sometimes need to forego Option types and instead return (and handle) nulls and other 'empty' values such as `''`.
+For example, with the selector pattern we sometimes need to forego Option types and instead return (and handle) nulls and other 'empty' values such as `''`.
 And when using Option types we sometimes weren't able to successfully access all redux state values at all times, for example not being able to access the `username` when there is no logged in user.

  We know that patterns come with trade-offs.
 Sometimes it’s an added level of indirection, a high learning curve, or boilerplate code.
 We can now see that sometimes the trade-off of adding a new pattern could even mean giving up existing pattern.